No. 1: Paying just the minimum

 Ulzheimer says if you feel compelled to use those funds, don't wipe them out.
 Use a small portion along with other available cash as a stopgap for your credit card debt.

 No. 4: Tapping home equity

 There's some debate as to whether pulling equity out of your house to pay off credit card debt is a good idea.
 Ulzheimer points out that many homeowners have traditionally tapped home equity to help pay for other debt such as credit cards.
 However, some homeowners may not even have that option because home prices have yet to rebound in their area.

 "Put a check in the 'careful' column," says Ulzheimer.
-"If you have equity, you don't want to push yourself too close to 100% loan-to-value.
+"If you have equity, you don't want to push yourself too close to 100 percent loan-to-value.
 You're endangering your home."

-RATE SEARCH: A personal loan can be a viable alternative to tapping home equity to pay off debt.
-Check loan rates and estimate your monthly payments on Bankrate.
+A personal loan can be a viable alternative to tapping home equity to pay off debt.
+Check loan rates and estimate your monthly payments.